 The Spiritual Climate

-- Only 10% of enrolled students are regularly involved in campus ministry or local churches.
+- Only about 10% of enrolled students are regularly involved in campus ministry or local churches.

 - The state.
 90% of enrolled students at UT are from the state of TN.
 When they graduate from UT, most students scatter back throughout the state.
 Our hope is that as students from all over the state come through our ministry and are affected with the gospel, they will take that gospel DNA with them back across TN.
 Therefore, doing RUF at UT enables us to do statewide missions in our own backyard.